timescale/docs/mst/security.md

 #### Step 3 - Change the allowed IP addresses section

-Click 'Change' and adjust the CIDR value based on where your source traffic will come from.
+Click 'Change' and adjust the CIDR value based on where your source traffic is coming from.
-For example, entering a value of `192.168.1.15/32` will ONLY allow incoming traffic from a source IP of `192.168.1.15` and will deny all other traffic.
+For example, entering a value of `192.168.1.15/32` ONLY allows incoming traffic from a source IP of `192.168.1.15` and denies all other traffic.

 #### Step 4 - Save your changes
 Click 'Save Changes' and see this take effect immediately.